Concise Quantum Associative Memories with Nonlinear Search Algorithm: Concise algorithm for quantum associative memories

 It is noteworthy that in the case of multi-patterns retrieving the sought state $\ket{x}$ can be a supposed state of all the sought states (for example $\ket{x}=\frac{1}{\sqrt{2}}(\ket{0010}+\ket{1010})$ in the example \ref{exam2}).

-\item The system is observed by making a measurement on the first register and/or on the flag qubit to erase any ambiguity. \end{enumerate} \end{enumerate}

-We also point out the fact that as the BSQDD method can compute any sought state, it can be useful to compute the operator $\mathtt{CS}$.
-Indeed, in the case of a complex sought state $\ket{x}$, where the Hadamard gates or other methods are inadequate, the BSQDD method can allow us to have the appropriate form of the operator $\mathtt{S}$.
+\item The system is observed by making a measurement on the first register and/or on the flag qubit to erase any ambiguity. \end{enumerate} \end{enumerate} We also point out the fact that as the BSQDD method can compute any sought state, it can be useful to compute the operator $\mathtt{CS}$.
+Indeed, in the case of a complex sought state $\ket{x}$ where the Hadamard gates or other methods are inadequate, the BSQDD method can allow us to have the appropriate form of the operator $\mathtt{S}$.